-One of the most important effects of the being in a Conservation Area is the greater emphasis placed on design.
+One of the most important effects of being in a Conservation Area is the greater emphasis placed on design.
 When considering planning applications, the Council is required to pay, 'special attention' to the 'desirability of preserving or enhancing the character or appearance' of Conservation Areas.
 This does not mean that things will never change.
 Instead, it means that new development should respect the character of the area.
 Conservation Areas can also encourage local appreciation and interest in the area's heritage.

 By law, the substantial demolition of unlisted buildings and structures in a Conservation Area requires Planning Permission.
 A proposal for demolition in a Conservation Area is not usually supported where the building or structure involved makes a positive contribution to the area's character and appearance.
 Plans to redevelop the site proposed for demolition will also normally be required before consent for demolition is granted.

-Permitted Development Rights.
 Permitted Development Rights are the alterations you can make to your property without the need for Planning Permission.
-Therefore, you may be required to submit a planing application for works such as:
+Therefore, you may be required to submit a planning application for works such as: